CheckmarxDev/ast-analytics-documentation/metrics/scan/linesOfCode.md

 ## Sast Lines Of Code
 > This metric counts the scanned lines of code from sast.
+> Each performed scan will store the ammount of scanned lines on the gauge dataPoint.

 - Type: *Gauge*
 - Name: linesOfCode